Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: Performance Evaluation

-\emph{Greedy}.
+A fair comparison of the proposed method, \emph{DO-RL}, with related work is not straightforward as there is a very limited number of relevant algorithms.
+As discussed in Section~\ref{sec:related}, the traditional DRL (e.g., PPO) and distributed optimization methods (PSO, genetic) cannot be directly applicable to the decentralized combinatorial optimization problem defined in Section~\ref{sec:model}.
+Those relevant algorithms (e.g., COHDA, CBBA) have higher computation and communication overhead than the collective learning used in \emph{DO-RL}, which is illustrated in Section~\ref{sec:results}.
+For this reason, this section focuses on the ablation studies that removes one of the components of \emph{DO-RL}, including coordination, reinforcement learning and collective learning.
+The state-of-the-art baseline methods are listed as follows: \begin{enumerate} \item \emph{Greedy}.
 It aims to assign each drone to a single cell, enabling it to accomplish the necessary sensing tasks within a time period~\cite{bartolini2019task}.
 This algorithm minimizes the number of visited cells and travel distance, resulting in reduced energy consumption for drones.
 To promote decentralization, we implement the algorithm with a local view for each drone, i.e., they have no coordination or awareness of cell occupancy by other drones.
-By adopting this approach, we ensure an energy-efficient and independent operation of each drone.
+This approach ensures an energy-efficient and independent operation of each drone. \item \emph{EPOS}.

-\emph{EPOS}.
 It is designed to select the optimal plan for drones based on the generated plans~\cite{pournaras2018decentralized}.
 It incorporates the plan generation and the periodic state update, but does not support any long-term strategic navigation.
-Agents randomly choose any charging station to land on at every period.
+Agents randomly choose any charging station to land on at every period. \item \emph{MAPPO}.

-\emph{MAPPO}.
 It is one state-of-the-art DRL algorithm using PPO~\cite{ding2021crowdsourcing,yi2022automated}, but does not include distributed optimization compared to \emph{DO-RL}.
 Moreover, agents in \emph{MAPPO} learn the flying directions timeslot by timeslot, rather than period by period as in \emph{DO-RL}.
 At each timeslot, a drone takes actions to horizontally move to an adjacent cell in eight directions or hover (similar to the actions in \emph{DO-RL}), and returns to the nearest charging station at the end of every $S$ timeslots (one period).
-For fair comparison, this method employs the same reward function and structured tree communication model to share the aggregated observation.
+For fair comparison, this method employs the same reward function and tree communication topology to share the aggregated observation. \end{enumerate}